Linuxfabrik/lfops/roles/schedule_reboot/README.md

 `schedule_reboot__reboot_time__host_var` / `schedule_reboot__reboot_time__group_var`

 * The reboot window: the time of day at which the actor (and the producers ordered before it) run.
 Steer it per inventory group.
+Changing it later also requires redeploying the producers, see "How the Role Behaves".
 Have a look at [systemd.time(7)](https://www.freedesktop.org/software/systemd/man/systemd.time.html) for the format.
 * Type: String.
 * Default: a deterministic per-host minute within `04:00`-`04:59`, staggered by hostname so a fleet does not reboot in lockstep.
 Pin a fixed value to override, e.g. `'04:00'`.